filiptammergard/eslint-config-react-typescript/README.md

 # @tammergard/eslint-config-react-typescript

-A sharable ESLint config for React-TypeScript with personal preferences.
+A sharable ESLint config for React + TypeScript with personal preferences.

 ## Installation

-Install this ESLint config together its peer dependencies:
+Install this ESLint config:

 ```bash
 # npm